mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Having explored the gaps in the body of literature relevant to this domain, we can see that a research approach which allows for a detailed exploration of both context, tool use, guiding pedagogical processes and learner agency is required.
 In the following chapter I outline the approach of the study to achieve these goals based on the principle theoretical framework of activity theory.

+[^a]:
+ "Pedagogy refers to that set of instructional techniques and strategies which enable learning to take place and provide opportunities for the acquisition of knowledge, skills, attitudes and dispositions within a particular social and material context." [@siraj-blatchford_researching_2002]

 [^1]: The experimental process between NYC Hive and other partners and individuals is documented via a blog post on the games for change website. https://web.archive.org/web/20180212051341/https://gamesforchange.org/studentchallenge/2016/11/21/10569/